synshop/rtfm/docs/Software/Lightburn Quick Guide.md

 LightBurn is a powerful design and control software for laser cutters.
 Whether you're engraving wood, cutting acrylic, or marking metal, this guide will help you launch your first project with confidence.

+## 🔌 Connectors
+  - YOU WILL NEED A USB-A to get files to Lightburn on the dedicated computer for each Laser Cutter.
+  - Gotcha: there is no USB-A to USB-C adapter in the shop.

 ## 🔌 Setup & Device Connection
+- Turn on the closest computer associated to your **laser device** (dedicated computer).
+(First Child needs to be turned on on the tiny black box on the wall.)
-- Launch LightBurn and **add your laser device**.
+- Launch LightBurn (type 'LightBurn' into the search bar)
-- Use “Find My Laser” if connected via USB, or manually enter specs for networked machines.
+- Troubleshooting: Use “Find My Laser” if connected via USB, or manually enter specs for networked machines.
-- Confirm your **workspace size** matches your laser bed dimensions.
+- Troubleshooting: Confirm your **workspace size** matches your laser bed dimensions.

 ## 🖼️ Workspace Overview
 - **Left Toolbar**: Basic drawing tools—rectangle, circle, line, text.